dr. J.W. (Jan Willem) Drijvers

 Since 1991 I was a member of the Dutch Ammianus Marcellinus research group, consisting of two latinists and two ancient historians.
 As a group we publish philological and historical commentaries on the historical work of Ammianus Marcellinus.
 The fourth-century historian wrote a history of the Roman empire of which only the books 14-31 have survived which deals with the historical events of the years 354-478 (Books 14-31).
 In 2017 the project was completed with the publication of the commentray on Book 31; https://brill.com/search?f_0=title&level=parent&pubschedule_1=upcoming&pubschedule_2=new&pubschedule_3=published&q_0=Ammianus+Marcellinus.

 In the coming years I intend to do more work on the culture of leadership in the Late Roman Empire, in particular the representation and perception of late-antique imperial rule.
-In this context I have just finished a monograph on the emperor Jovian (363-364) entitled The Forgotten Reign of Jovian: History and Fiction, which has been accepted for publication by OUP in the series Oxford Studies in Late Antiquity.
+In this context I wrote a monograph on the emperor Jovian (363-364) entitled The Forgotten Reign of Jovian: History and Fiction, which was published by Oxford University Press in 2022 in the series Oxford Studies in Late Antiquity.

 I am furthermore interested in historical fiction as a historical source, such as the late-antique legends of the discovery of the Cross and the so-called Syriac Julian Romance, a fictitious work about the emperor Julian the Apostate (361-363).